lys-devel/lys/paper.md

 In addition to the features described above, `lys` provides some basic analysis such as data fitting and array editor GUIs.
 Combining these functionalities of `lys` offers intuitive, low-code, fast, and flexible analysis to users not familiar with Python while preserving the extensibility for experts.

 As compared to other analysis/visualization software, `lys` has several advantages.
 First, it employs Python (`numpy`/`dask`) as a backend, and therefore variety of scientific computing libraries such as `scipy` can be used.
 This cannot be achieved by similar software such as `Igor Pro` and `Matlab`.
 Second, `lys` is an open-source software.
 Users can verify the software and modify it if needed, which cannot be realized in proprietary software.
 Third, `lys` offers interactive GUIs represented by `MultiCut`.
 Although there has been much effort to realize sophisticated GUIs such as `napari` [@chiu_clack_2022] and `data-slicer` [@Kramer2021], it is still very limited in the scientific Python ecosystems so far.
 Fourth, `lys` can treat massive multi-dimensional arrays of more than hundreds of gigabytes through `dask`.
 The coexistence of intuitive GUI and fast parallel calculation is very limited in other similar software/libraries so far.
 Finally, `lys` is a general platform for data analysis and visualization.
 All of the processes from loading data to generating publication-quality figures can be done in `lys`.
-Although it is noted that `data-slicer` offers similar and interactive data manipulation, it is data inspection and visualization software rather than the general platform for research scientists. `napari` also offers similar functionalities for multi-dimensional images, `lys` is designed to handle a variety of data types (images, curves, contours, vector fields, and RGB images) to serve as a general-purpose platform.
+Although `data-slicer` offers similar and interactive data manipulation, it is data inspection and visualization software rather than the general platform for research scientists. `napari` also offers similar functionalities for multi-dimensional images, `lys` is designed to handle a variety of data types (images, curves, contours, vector fields, and RGB images) to serve as a general-purpose platform.

 # Projects using the software